|

 banks it is about 5%, for income trusts and utilities it is about

-12%, and for shippers it is about 15%.
+9%, and for very risky investments (like shippers) it can be as high as 15%.
 Since you are buying at a

 "bargain" the rate you actually get should be higher.
 Based on the